 Primary Raynaud's disease is an idiopathic disease triggered by severe cold and overwhelming stress and is a diagnosis of exclusion.
-RD is characterized by tricolor phenomenon of distal digits and toes along with paresthesia and despite extensive research its pathophysiology is poorly understood.
-Secondary Raynaud's disease is a multifactorial disorder, co-occurs with various systemic diseases and shares a number of clinical features with RD.
+Raynaud's disease is characterized by tricolor phenomenon of distal digits and toes along with paresthesia and despite extensive research its pathophysiology is poorly understood.
+Secondary diseases and shares a number of clinical features with RD.
 A battery of investigations and advanced imaging techniques are needed to diagnose the underlying conditions of secondary RD.
-A variety of conservative and complementary and alternative and integrative therapies are reported to have variable efficacy in primary and secondary Raynaud's phenomenon.
-However, conventional medications especially CCBs such as nifedipine, phosphodiesterase V inhibitors (PDE5) and endothelin-1 inhibitors and others are also used effectively in patients with RP but most of them have potential adverse effects.
-Therefore, most patients with RP opt for complementary and alternative therapies not associated with adverse effects and at the same time costeffective in RP.
+A variety of conservative and complementary and alternative medicines and integrative therapies are reported to have variable efficacy in primary and secondary Raynaud's phenomenon.
+However, conventional medications especially CCBs such as nifedipine, phosphodiesterase V inhibitors (PDEV) and endothelin-1 inhibitors and others are also used effectively in patients with RP but most of them have potential adverse effects.
+Therefore, most patients with RP opt for complementary and alternative therapies not associated with adverse effects and at the same time cost-effective in RP.
 Medical acupuncture a holistic modality is reported to be effective in patients with RP but variable results in SRD.
-Besides acupuncture therapy, patient with chronic refractory RD or SRD may require additional treatment including conservative measures, conventional medications and surgical interventions.
+Besides acupuncture therapy, patient with chronic refractory RD or SRD may require additional treatment including conservative measures, conventional medications and interventions.